ManuelOtt-code/Project-DC/README.md

 03b_Mordred_ML_training.ipynb

 04_Final_ML_training.ipynb

+All other files are either outdated or where for us to play around.

 There are additional files on google drive, for which you find the links here as well as in the files where they occur: